Group Trips

 (Sep 10-20, 2026): $1700

 The Banda Sea is an unexplored jewel in the coral triangle that the world still hasn't discovered.
 With vibrant corals, deep walls, hammerheads and passing whales, this region offers excellent diving that is usually accessible only via expensive liveaboards.
-After the success of our 2 2025 trips, we are going back there in 2026 in the early season, when the seas may still be a little rough but the action should make up for it. more info
+After the success of our 2 2025 trips, we are going back there in 2026 in the early season, when the seas may still be a little rough but the action should make up for it.read more

 Timor Leste

-(Oct 11-18, OCt 18-25): FULL (Waistlist available)
+(Oct 11-18, OCt 18-25): 1 Spot

 Timor Leste has the interesting privilege of being one of the newest countries in the world (2002!) and also having Asia's least visiting country, as far as tourism goes - despite being in the coral triangle biodiversity zone.
 But what really sets it apart is the opportunity to snorkel with whales!
-So of course we had to go there, with 2 back-to-back trips! more info
+So of course we had to go there, with 2 back-to-back trips!read more

 Galapagos

-(Sep 14-21 & 23-30, 2026): FULL (Waitlist Available)
+(Sep 14-21 & 23-30, 2026): WAITLIST

 Galapags - that magical place that is a bucket list destination for virtually every diver!
 It is NOT cheap - but if there ever was a single destination to dive in your life, it is this.
 We are going there in the peak season for seeing whale sharks as well as massive schools of hammerheads - and of course, a chance to see mola-molas, big schools of jacks, dive with seals and marine iguanas and more.
-Our first trip has sold out - so by popular demand, we are adding a second trip. more info
+Our first trip has sold out - so by popular demand, we are adding a second trip.read more

 why dive with us